 Advantages of LHRH Agonists

-- Side effects can be largely reversible upon termination of the treatment with IAD therapy
+- Side effects can be mostly reversible upon the termination of the treatment with IAD therapy.

 Disadvantages of LHRH Agonists

-- Side effects of hormone therapy may be difficult to treat and hard for some people to accept
+- Side effects of hormone therapy may be challenging to treat and hard for some people to accept

 - Testosterone level rises during the first two weeks of initiating therapy (flare response), which may cause an increase in cancer symptoms in some men